Meets all aerial lift training requirements set by OSHA. Covers both boom and scissor lifts.

 Generally speaking, there are five main types you should be familiar with

-OSHA requires aerial lift training for aerial lift operators–on that there is no question.
+OSHA requires aerial lift training for aerial lift operators--on that there is no question.
 Where confusion exists is how often operators need aerial lift refresher training or recertification.
-Outside of the initial safety training class, it is common to see companies set re-certification at every three years.
+Outside of the initial safety training class, it is common to hear of companies saying aerial lift training is required every three years.
 We are one of them.
-And here’s why:
+And here's why:

 As far as this 3-year aerial lift certification goes, OSHA regulations are very specific when it comes to forklifts and a couple of other pieces of equipment.
 However, on everything else they are not so clear.
 They just state the employer must regularly provide safety training for their aerial lift operators.
 Following industry best practices, we've adopted this 3-year term in order to help employers comply with the general standard of regularly providing and proving aerial lift training.
 Ultimately, it is up to the employer to determine how frequently their aerial lift operators need to be trained.
 Many of our customers require it more often, annually even.
 Others may stretch it out a bit.
 In working with OSHA, though, it is our experience that they like to see employers adopt the strictest standard when the regulations are not clear.
 For instance, we know of companies that didn’t train every three years and were reprimanded by OSHA for not offering additional training more often.
 It is not uncommon for OSHA to refer to the forklift standard as the pattern by which training should be carried out for other pieces of equipment.
 On a side note, OSHA is slowly but surely making training requirements specific for other pieces of equipment so there are no gray areas.
 Mobile cranes and aerial lifts, for instance, are all undergoing potential changes to the regulations that will reference training specifically.